-QUALITY AND COST STANDARDS TARGET QUALITY STANDARD RESULT MET QUALITY STANDARD TARGET COST STANDARD RESULT MET COST STANDARD Contract Management 100% 98% 1 100% 100% V
+QUALITY AND COST STANDARDS TARGET QUALITY STANDARD RESULT MET QUALITY Standard TARGET COST STANDARD RESULT MET COST STANDARD Contract Management 100% 98% 1 100% 100% ~

 Council has developed a Procurement Policy as required under section 186A of the Local Government Act 1989 (the Act), which includes higher level processes and procedures.
 The Policy has been reviewed and the amendments adopted by Council at a formal meeting.
 The Procurement Policy provides guidance on the requirements for purchases above and below the threshold to achieve value for money, whilst maintaining the highest standards of probity and risk minimization.

-To monitor compliance, internal audits are conducted in accordance with the contract file audit procedure and timetable.
+conducted in accordance with the contract file audit

+procedure and timetable.
 Audits were conducted on